Many or all companies we feature compensate us. Compensation and editorial

 What to consider before your HELOC’s interest-only period ends

-Regardless of how well you plan, it can be hard to make those increased payments once your HELOC’s draw period ends.
+Regardless of how well you plan, it can be hard to make those increased payments once your HELOC’s term or draw period ends.
 You can use these strategies to ease the burden or even remove it.

 Make more than the minimum payment